revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 ---

-18.How will you convert python object to JSON?
+18.How can we convert python object to JSON?

 <details><summary><b>Show Answer</b></summary>